Skip to content

 Make

-With make, integrating Proteus requires adding compilation and linking flags, for example:
+With make, annotation-based integration requires adding compilation and linking flags, for example:

 CXXFLAGS += -I<install_path>/include \